pagkly/Zed/Investopedia3/Profitability Index.md

 ## Understanding the Profitability Index

 The PI is helpful in ranking various projects because it lets investors quantify the value created per each investment unit.
-A profitability index of 1.0 is logically the lowest acceptable measure on the index, as any value lower than that number would indicate that the project's present value (PV) is less than the [initial investment](https://www.investopedia.com/terms/i/initialcashflow.asp).
+A profitability index of 1.0 is logically the lowest acceptable measure on the index, as any value lower than that number would indicate that the project's present value (PV) is less than the [[initial investment]](https://www.investopedia.com/terms/i/initialcashflow.asp).
 As the value of the profitability index increases, so does the financial attractiveness of the proposed project.

 The profitability index is an appraisal technique applied to potential capital outlays.
 The method divides the projected capital inflow by the projected capital outflow to determine the profitability of a project.
 As indicated by the aforementioned formula, the profitability index uses the present value of future cash flows and the initial investment to represent the aforementioned variables.

 When using the profitability index to compare the desirability of projects, it's essential to consider how the technique disregards project size.
-Therefore, projects with larger cash inflows may result in lower profitability index calculations because their [profit margins](https://www.investopedia.com/terms/p/profitmargin.asp) are not as high.
+Therefore, projects with larger cash inflows may result in lower profitability index calculations because their [[profit margins]](https://www.investopedia.com/terms/p/profitmargin.asp) are not as high.

 The profitability index can be computed using the following ratio: